ldbc/ldbc_snb_interactive_v1_impls/README.md

 Implementations for the Workload components of the LDBC Social Network Benchmark.

+For documentation on the PostgreSQL implementation, visit the [postgres](postgres/) directory.

 1. Download and install the LDBC driver:

   You can find the detailed information about this task here: